herowzz/SimLogMonitor/README.md

 SimLogMonitor open the collectPort(9988) to collect the logback log info and open the watcherPort(8088) to show the  Real-time log

-(2) Set up the logback.xml config like this:
+(2) Your Application need Set up the logback.xml config like this:
 ```java
 <appender name="SOCKET" class="ch.qos.logback.classic.net.SocketAppender">
     	<RemoteHost>{SimLogMonitor-IP}</RemoteHost>